salasousi/ejs-partials/README.md

 **Getting the starter code ready**

 - Fork and clone this git repo
-- run `npm install` so you install all then necessary packages for this project
+- run `npm install` inside the directory to install all then necessary packages for this project
 - `code .` inside the directory to open it up in vscode
-- `nodemon` to run the project
+- `nodemon` inside the directory to run the project
-- in your browser, go to `http://localhost:3000/pub` - you should see a landing page that looks like the image below
+- in your browser, go to [http://localhost:3000/pub](http://localhost:3000/pub) - you should see a landing page that looks like the image below

 ---